Updated 31 Mar 2022

 Their contemporary JW Dunne shared, even exceeded, their passion for a safe and stable aeroplane.
 He was a creative thinker and experimenter, not given to advanced mathematics (whatever some commentators claim).
 His approach was to make hundreds of small models and methodically tweak each one over and over to see how it flew.
 His writer friend HG Wells described them as being made of "cane, paper and elastic", though most of the later ones were just tiny paper planes less than 4 in (10 cm) in span and with one or two sewing pins for noseweight.
 Nevertheless in 1910 his D.5 became the world's first certified stable aeroplane, officially witnessed on behalf of the Aeronautical Society of Great Britain by none other than Orville Wright and his lawyer.
 Dunne rose to high office and honour in the Society, sitting on its ruling Council and earning too its first ever Certificate of Fellowship (now in the Science Museum archives).
 He himself had a unique grasp of the theory at that time, which he expounded to the society in 1913.
 It quickly became public knowledge, published not only in the Society's own journal but also serialised in Flight a few months later.
 Not being a mathematician, his understanding was almost wholly intuitive, born of watching seagulls, thinking everything over and experimenting with his endless models.
 He could confidently state in the ensuing extended discussion that, "The aeroplane does do these things, and if the theory does not give warranty to the practice, then it is the theory which is wrong."
 And yes, it is my thesis here that mainstream theory has remained lethally wrong throughout the following century.

 In seeking to simplify the seagull's wing for manufacture, Dunne came up with a conical wing profile which washed out progressively along its span.
 He initially applied it to the delta wing, thus discovering late in 1904 what we now call the Rogallo delta.
 But such a delta is not very efficient.
-So in 1905 he successfully applied it to a swept wing of constant chord.
+So in 1905 he successfully applied the conical development to a swept wing of constant chord.
 In fact he applied two cones on each side, one to set the washout of the outer leading edge and the other to set a "wash-in" to the inner trailing edge.
 This latter greatly helped in automatic recovery from the stall.

 For control, rather than have adjustable leading edges like a seagull, or wing warping like the Wright brothers, he found that trailing-edge ailerons worked best.
-Turning down the leading edge even further at the tip produced a downforce, negative lift.
+Turning down the leading edge even further at the tip produced a slight downforce, negative lift.
 Now in a turn, when the outer aileron was lowered it reduced the downforce and accompanying drag so the wing slewed forwards, while raising the inner caused both the downforce and drag to increase, holding it back.
 The nose automatically swung into the turn.
 Proverse yaw had been discovered.
 By 1906 he was ready to build a full-size aeroplane, was taken on at Farnborough and his first manned glider flew as a military secret in 1907.

 His 1909 patent, taken out as soon as the secret was declassified, shows how the conical development can be applied to both delta and swept planforms.
 All of his aeroplanes (save one civilian example designed while the cone was still secret) incorporated this swept wing with conical washout and negative lift at the tips, thus also possessing proverse yaw in the turn and a remarkable ability to recover unaided when thrown about the sky.